Making the most of your pensions

 You might be paying different types of charges:

 - Charges for administering the pension scheme.
 This is most likely to apply if you have opted for a SIPP.
 If you are paying these charges make sure that you really do want and use the extra features that the SIPP offers.

 - Charges for each of the investment funds within your scheme.
 The most obvious charges are an upfront charge deducted when you first start to invest (ranging from nothing up to about 6%) and an on-going annual management charge (between say 0.3% and 2% a year).
 Check what you are paying and consider switching to lower charging investment funds.

-- Be particularly wary of ‘fund-of-funds’ where you are paying an investment manager to select funds run by other managers (rather than directly selecting investments).
+- Be particularly wary of ‘fund-of-funds’ where you’re paying an investment manager to select funds run by other managers (rather than directly selecting investments).
 Both managers need to be paid creating a double dose of charges.

 Consider merging multiple pension pots

-- may save money if you can transfer from higher-cost schemes to a lower-cost one
+- Might save money if you can transfer from higher-cost schemes to a lower-cost one.

-- may open up a greater choice of investments if you’re consolidating your pension pots into one flexible scheme
+- Might open up a greater choice of investments if you’re consolidating your pension pots into one flexible scheme.

 However, there are potential downsides to watch for too: